 Q: What is the status of the new program addition to Berry College, the Bachelor of Science in Nursing?

 A: Berry College was granted initial approval for a baccalaureate degree program in nursing by the Georgia Board of Nursing (GBON) in November 2012.
-The first nursing courses will be available at Berry in January 2014.
+The first nursing cohort will graduate in May 2015.

 Q: When will applications be accepted for the Nursing Program?

 A: Students may apply to the nursing program beginning October 1ST every year.
 Nursing admission decisions are made by March

 1st.
 The first step for students interested in pursuing